JamesDLD/bicep-data-factory-data-flow-split-file/README.md

    Bicep: [Quickstart: Create an Azure Data Factory using Bicep](https://learn.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-bicep?WT.mc_id=DP-MVP-5003548)
    .

-I have cloned the mentioned repository and adjusted it to that you can deploy the prerequisites through the following script.
+I have cloned the mentioned repository and adjusted it.
+You can deploy the prerequisites through the following script.

 ```
 #variable